uzmargomez/LookTests/README.md

 ## Getting Started

 ### Embeddings
-1. Installation process

-    You can simply clone this repository.
+1. Clone this repository.
 After that, you need to unzip the example dataset contained in face_recognition_embeddings/datasets.

-2. Software dependencies

-    You can see the necessary pip packages on the file face_recognition_embeddings/requirements.txt.
-Also, install cmake on your system, in order to install it on a debian-based distribution run

-        sudo apt-get install -y cmake
+2. With Docker installed, run the following command inside the "face_recognition_embeddings" directory

+    ```
+    docker build -t look_test:v1 .
+    ```

-3. Inside face_recognition_embeddings directory, run the command
+3. After the image is created, run the following command

-        python3 main.py
+    ```
+    docker run --gpus all -p 8501:8501 look_test:v1
+    ```

+4. Open the app in [http://localhost:8501/](http://localhost:8501/)